slim-template/slim/README.md

 ### Control code `-`

 The dash denotes control code.
-Examples of control code are loops and conditionals.

-Standard Ruby syntax after `-` and `=` `end` is forbidden behind `-`.
+Examples of control code are loops and conditionals. `end` is forbidden behind `-`.
 Blocks are defined only by indentation.
+If your ruby code needs to use multiple lines, append a `\` at the end of the lines.

 ### Dynamic output `=`

 The equal sign tells Slim it's a Ruby call that produces output to add to the buffer.
 If your ruby code needs to use multiple lines, append a `\` at the end of the lines, for example:

     = javascript_include_tag \
        "jquery", \
        "application"